tmillenaar/GridKit/README.md

 Examples
 ========
-Find the examples in the [Example Gallery](https://tmillenaar.github.io/GridKit/example_gallery/index.html) section of the documentation.
+Find examples in the [Example Gallery](https://tmillenaar.github.io/GridKit/example_gallery/index.html) section of the documentation.

 Installation
 ============
 To install through PyPi, run `pip install gridkit`.

-Alternatively, clone from [GitHub](https://github.com/tmillenaar/GridKit) and run `pip install ./`
+Alternatively, install from source.
+For this, please refer to the [Contributing guide](https://tmillenaar.github.io/GridKit/contributing.html)